Frequently asked questions (FAQs)

 • View this help video for assigning student resources .

 • There is generally one interactive activity for every topic.
-The interactive activities are referenced in the teacher notes and are intended to be used as a front-of-class activity and/or independent student use.
+The interactive activities are referenced in the teacher notes and are intended to be used as a front-of-class activity and/or for independent student use.

 Student Workbook

-Accessing the student workbook: How do I access the student workbook?
+How do I access the student workbook?

 • The student workbook can be accessed from the Course section.
 Each lesson can be viewed in slide view or book view.